probstcj/ProbieBot/README.md

 [JSoup-1.15.2](https://jsoup.org/) - This library allows Java to parse web pages in HTML and is used in web scraping.

 [All Zip Codes With Their Corresponding Latitude and Longitude Coordinates](https://gist.github.com/erichurst/7882666) - This file allows for the %radar command to work properly.
+This file is slightly edited to work with the program properly.